Health-aware and user-involved battery charging management for electric vehicles: linear quadratic strategies: Charging Model Description

 While the energy storage within a battery results from complex electrochemical and physical processes, it has been useful to draw an analogy between the battery electrical properties and an equivalent circuit which consists of multiple linear passive elements such as resistors, capacitors, inductors and virtual voltage sources.
 While plenty of equivalent circuit models have been proposed, we focus our attention throughout the paper on a second-order resistance-capacitance (RC) model shown in Figure~\ref{RCM-1}.

 Developed by Saft Batteries, Inc., this model was intended for the simulation of battery packs in hybrid EVs~\cite{Johnson:EVS:2000,Johnson:JPS:2002}.
 Identification of its parameters is discussed in~\cite{Sitterly:IEEE-TSE:2011}.
-The bulk capacitor $C_b$ represents the battery's capability to store energy, and the capacitor $C_s$ accounts for the surface effects, where $C_b \gg C_s$.
-Their associated resistances are $R_b$ and $R_s$, respectively, with $R_b \gg R_s$.
-Let $Q_b$ and $Q_s$ be the charge stored by $C_b$ and $C_s$, respectively, and define them as the system states.
-The state-space representation of the model is show in~\eqref{RC-model-Eq}.
-It can be verified that this system is controllable and observable, indicating the feasibility of controlled charging and state monitoring.
+As shown in Figure~\ref{RCM-1}, it consists of two capacitors and three resistors. {The resistor $R_o$ represents the electrolytic resistance within a battery cell.
+The double RC circuits in parallel are meant to simulate the migration of the electric charge during the charging (or discharging) processes.
+Specifically, the $R_s$-$C_s$ circuit accounts for the electrode surface region, which is exposed to the electrode-electrolyte interface; the $R_b$-$C_b$ circuit represents the bulk inner part of the electrode.
+Seeing a fast-speed transfer of the electric charge, the electrode surface is responsible for the high-frequency behavior during the charging processes and associated with the immediate amount of charge the battery can absorb.
+It, however, has a rather limited storage capacity.
+By contrast, the bulk electrode is where the majority of the electric charge is stored in chemical form.
+Since the diffusion of ions within the electrode proceeds at a relatively slower speed, the $R_b$-$C_b$ circuit makes up the low-frequency part of the charging response.
+This implies that $R_b \gg R_s$ and $C_b \gg C_s$.
+Note that it has been a significant effort to use the RC circuits to approximate electrochemical processes at different scales of time and frequency~\cite{Seaman:JPS:2014,Yuan:Springer:2010}.
+The state-space representation of the model is shown in~\eqref{RC-model-Eq}.
+It can be verified that this system is controllable and observable, indicating the feasibility of both controlled charging and state monitoring. }

 Based on the model, the overall SoC is given by